-Business combinations are recorded using the acquisition method of accounting in accordance with ASC topic 805 ("ASC 805"):Business Combinations.
-The acquisition method of accounting requires an acquirer to determine the identifiable acquired assets, the liabilities assumed and any non-controlling interest in the acquire at the acquisition date, measured at their fair values as of that date.
+Business combinations are recorded using the acquisition method of accounting in accordance with ASC topic 805 ("ASC 805"): Business Combinations .
+The acquisition method of accounting requires an acquirer to determine the identifiable acquired assets, the liabilities assumed and any non-controlling interest in the acquisition date, measured at their fair values as of that date.
 The consideration transferred for an acquisition is measured as the aggregate of the fair values at the date of exchange of the assets given, liabilities assumed, equity instruments issued as well as the contingent considerations as of the acquisition date.
 The costs directly attributable to the acquisition are expensed as incurred.
 Identifiable assets, liabilities and contingent liabilities acquired or assumed are measured separately at their fair value as of the acquisition date, irrespective of the extent of any non-controlling interests.
-The excess of (i) the total cost of the acquisition, fair value of thenon-controlling interests and acquisition date fair value of any previously held equity interest in the acquiree over (ii) the fair value of the identifiable net assets of the acquiree, is recorded as goodwill.
+The excess of (i) the total cost of the acquisition, fair value of the non-controlling interests and acquisition date fair value of any previously held equity interest in the acquiree over (ii) the fair value of the identifiable net assets of the acquisition date goodwill.
 If the cost of the acquisition is less than the fair value of the net assets of the subsidiary acquired, the difference is recognized directly in earnings.

-(y) Recently adopted accounting standards
+(y) Recent accounting pronouncements